Psalm 131 – David’s Humble, Learned Contentment in the LORD

 Nor my eyes lofty.

 a.
 LORD, my heart is not haughty: David learned to reject pride.
 David came before the Lord in conscious humility.
-He understood the principle later explained in the New Testament: God resists the proud, but gives grace to the humble (Proverbs 3:34, James 4:6, 1 Peter 5:5).
+He understood the principle explained in Proverbs and quoted twice in the New Testament: God resists the proud, but gives grace to the humble (Proverbs 3:34, James 4:6, 1 Peter 5:5).

 i.
-“The psalm begins with an emphatic reference to Yahweh in the MT: ‘O Yahweh, my heart.’
+“The psalm begins with an emphatic reference to Yahweh…‘O Yahweh, my heart.’
 In the presence of the covenant God, the psalmist has experienced how wonderful complete submission to God is.”
 (VanGemeren)

 b.
 Nor my eyes lofty: David learned to reject arrogance.
 Under the influence of pride, we become arrogant and look down on other people.
-Though he had accomplished great things and had a great destiny in front of him, David didn’t go around thinking himself better than others.
+Though David had accomplished great things and had a great destiny in front of him, he didn’t go around thinking of himself as better than others.

 i.
 “Arrogance is an expression of pride.
 It is the proud who are arrogant, but arrogance goes beyond pride in that it is pride looking down on other people.”
 (Boice)